Quirks, Bugs, Workarounds, and Hints

 Online Requirement and Rate Limiting

 iOS requires an internet connection on the mobile device to issue attestations, as it needs to talk to an Apple service.
-This service is subject to rate limiting (see Preparing to use App Attest).
+This service is subject to rate limiting (see Preparing to Use App Attest).
 Keep this in mind!

 Non-Compliant ASN.1 SET OF